 Things to know

-The CFA uses clients to map a relationship between machines that will be backed up and the CFA.
+The Cloud Failover Appliance (CFA) uses clients to map a relationship between machines that will be backed up and the CFA.

 Prior to any backup, you need to configure the clients.